LimeChain/gosemble/docs/docs/concepts/runtime-architecture.md

 beginning.
 However, the current spec describes that memory should be made available to the Polkadot Runtime for import under the symbol name `memory`.

 #### No concurrency

-Parallelism is achieved through Parachains
+In Polkadot, parallelism is achieved through Parachains.

-#### Developer experience

-Implementing Wasm functionality makes you go pretty low-level and use some "unsafe" language constructs.